Clinical immunology/allergy specialists

-Specialist Immunology and Allergy physicians undergo similar training as other medical specialists.
-They receive general training in medicine, followed by postgraduate training in immunology and allergy.
-They will normally have a medical degree, Fellowship of the Royal Australasian College of Physicians (FRACP) and membership of the Australasian Society of Clinical Immunology and Allergy (ASCIA).
-If they have also trained in Immunopathology they will have an additional Fellowship, of the Royal College of Pathologists of Australasia (FRCPA).
+Clinical immunology/allergy specialists are medical specialists who have extensive postgraduate training in clinical immunology and allergy, fellowship of the Royal Australasian College of Physicians (FRACP) and Full ASCIA membership.
+If they have trained in Immunopathology they will also be fellows of the Royal College of Pathologists of Australasia (FRCPA).

 Clinical immunology/allergy specialists have been specifically trained to diagnose, treat and manage patients with allergy and other immune diseases.
 They work in hospitals and private practice, as listed on the ASCIA website www.allergy.org.au/patients/locate-a-specialist and a referral from a general practitioner (GP) is required.

 Clinical immunology/allergy specialists diagnose, treat and manage patients with allergies, immunodeficiencies and other immune diseases: